Detective-123/social-media-app/ReadMe.md

-# This is a full steck social media app in Mern stack
+# This is a full stack social media app in Mern stack